vpayno/exercism-workspace/go/rna-transcription/strand-doc.md

 func (d RNA) String() string
 ```

-String returns a pretty formated representation of a DNA type\.
+String returns a pretty formated representation of a DNA type.